pyscript/docs/docs/faq.md

 )
 ```

+Ultimately though, Pyodide maps can be consumed out of the box as literals, so that *some* required conversion might not be needed anymore and `to_js` might be enough, without specifying the `dict_converter` as that's inferred, once consumed, behind the scene.

 In addition, MicroPython's version of `to_js` takes the opposite approach (for
 many of the reasons stated above) and converts Python dictionaries to object
 literals instead of `Map` objects.